profbmuthu/OnLine/PITCHME.md

 ### <span style="color: #e49436">Challenge 1</span>

 - Security  Management  in  fragmentated
-- Security  manage-ment  requires  a  holistic  approach  to  deal  with  new  types  of  wirelessnetwork technologies (e.g. 5G), potentially constrained networks (e.g.LPWANs), protocols and systems, that need to face the management oflarge and scalable deployments in any segment of network: RAN, Edge,Fog or Core segments.
+- Security  management  requires  a  holistic  approach  to  deal  with  new  types of wireless network technologies (e.g. 5G), potentially constrained networks (e.g.LPWANs), protocols and systems, that need to face the management of large and scalable deployments in any segment of network: RAN, Edge,Fog or Core segments.

 ---
 <!-- .slide: data-autoslide="11000" -->